 The University of California, San Francisco (UCSF) School of Medicine is one of the best medical schools in the United States.
 In recent rankings, U.S. News reports the school as #2 in primary care and #4 in research.

-UCSF Medical School is ranked in the top ten for specialized programs such as Obstetrics and Gynecology (#1) and Surgery (#2).
-With such high rankings, prospective medical students such as yourself swarm to get into UCSF Medical School, making it one of the more difficult medical schools to enter.
+UCSF Medical School is ranked in the top 10 for specialized programs such as Obstetrics and Gynecology (#1) and Internal Medicine (#1).
+With such high rankings, prospective medical students swarm to get into UCSF Medical School, making it one of the more difficult medical schools to enter.

 Applying to medical school can seem daunting, especially to a school with such high rankings and standards, but we are here to put you at ease.
 This guide will provide you with the information you need to get you into UCSF Medical School.

 UCSF Medical School offers nine programs in total, and each one specializes in a different field of medicine.

 The general MD program at UCSF Medical School is known as the Bridges Curriculum.
 This program steps away from the traditional MD program model of two years of basic science, followed by two years of clinical application.